Offirmo-graveyard/2018-oh-my-rpg/packages/the-npm-rpg/README.md

 The npm RPG ⚔🛡💰
 ===========

 This is a simple command-line RPG.
-Every time you launch the command, something happen!
+Every time you launch the command, something happens!

 **NOTE: very early stage of development**